MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-local-context.md

 az local-context on
 ```

-When turning local context on, you will receive an expirimental warning until `az local-context` moves to Azure CLI core.
+When turning local context on, you will receive an experimental warning until `az local-context` moves to Azure CLI core.

 ```output
 Command group 'local-context' is experimental and not covered by customer support.
 Please use with discretion.